Graduate Opportunity Program (GOP)

 Funding Limits

-• GOP tuition scholarships are awarded at the standard in-state graduate tuition rate ($5,565 per semester, as of 2023-2024).
-The student is responsible for any tuition cost in excess of that amount, as well as for the student fees associated with enrollment.
+• GOP tuition scholarships are awarded at up to the standard in-state graduate tuition rate ($5,565 per semester, as of 2025-2026).
+The student is responsible for any tuition cost in excess of the amount received, as well as for the student fees associated with enrollment.

 • Funding is provided only for the minimum number of credit hours required to complete a degree program.
 Master’s students may be considered for up to four semesters of funding; professional students (DNP, DPT) for up to six semesters; and doctoral students (PhD) for up to eight semesters.
 Funding is not provided for multiple degrees, for stand-alone certificate programs, or for part-time students.